Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection

 \subsection{Overall Framework}

-The overall framework of our methods is illustrated in Figure \ref{fig:overall}.
-Similar to the existing template-based methods \cite{SPADE,patchcore}, the proposed framework also comprises two stages: \textbf{I)} template generation, \textbf{II)} anomaly prediction, as reported in Section \ref{sec:temp_match}.
-In stage \textbf{I}, given the original template set $\mathcal{T}^{*}$, we employ the \textit{PTS} to compress $\mathcal{T}^{*}$ into a $K$-sheet tiny set $\mathcal{T}^{K}$.
-In stage \textbf{II}, for each query image $q$, we first extract its feature $Q$ by the same pre-trained model $\phi$.
-Then, the anomaly map is obtained by employing \textit{HETMM} to calculate the anomaly scores for every pixel of the query features $Q$.
-Specifically, to capture the multi-layer contextual information for precise anomaly localization, we collect the hierarchical anomaly maps $\mathcal{M}^{s}$ obtained from multiple layers.
-Let $s_{i}$ denote the anomaly map obtained from the $i$th layer, the final results $S$ can be calculated by
+The overall framework of our methods is illustrated in \cref{fig:overall}.
+Similar to the existing template-based methods \cite{SPADE,patchcore}, the proposed framework also comprises two stages: \tb{I)} template generation, \tb{II)} anomaly prediction, as reported in Section \ref{sec:temp_match}.
+In stage \tb{I}, given the original template set $\{\mathcal{T}^{(j)*}\}^M_{j=1}$, we employ the \ti{PTS} to compress each $\mathcal{T}^{(j)*}$ into a $K$-sheet one $\mathcal{T}^{(j)K}$ to build the tiny set $\{\mathcal{T}^{(j)K}\}^M_{j=1}$.
+In stage \tb{II}, for each query image $q$, we first extract its features $\{\mathcal{Q}^{(j)}\}^M_{j=1}$ by the same pre-trained model $\Phi$.
+Then, the hierarchical anomaly maps $\{S^{(j)}\}^M_{j=1}$ can be obtained by applying \ti{ATMM} to the query and template features extracted from each layer in $\{\phi^{(j)}\}^M_{j=1}$, which can capture the contextual information from multiple resolutions for more accurate anomaly detection and localization.
+The final outputs $S^\dagger$ is calculated as:

 where $\varphi(\cdot, \xi)$ denotes the rescale operation to upsample the anomaly maps with the $\xi$ resolutions, while the default value of $\xi$ equals the resolution of the query image $q$.